Skip to main content

 • Insert the new sensor pins into the PCB holes and seat the sensor flat against the board.

-• Limit heat on the sensor to avoid damaging internal contacts, and use low-temperature rosin-core solder if available.
+• Limit heat on the sensor to avoid damaging the internal contacts, and use low-temperature rosin-core solder if available.

 • Let the solder cool before handling the board or reconnecting wiring.